-Academic Integrity: In addition to the policy in the Common Course Syllabus, it should be understood that students found guilty of cheating or plagiarism will earn a zero on the work in question for the first offense and will be dropped from the course with an 'F' should a second offense occur.
+Academic Integrity: In addition to the policy in the Common Course Syllabus, students found guilty of cheating or plagiarism will earn a zero on the work in question for the first offense and will be dropped from the course with an 'F' should a second offense occur.
 Any amount of dishonesty is subject to these consequences, whether a lot or a little; this can include but is not limited to one copied sentence of a written assignment, a missing citation, an entire paper copied from someone/somewhere else, one plagiarized post on a discussion board, one copied exam item, looking at the scantron of another student during an exam or an exam or other coursework completed by someone other than yourself.
 You have also committed academic dishonesty when sharing course content/items/answers.
 This includes sharing course content with classmates or future students as well as sharing course content on websites such as Quizlet, Course Hero, or similar "study applications."
-For further information and examples please see the Catalog, Student Guide, or refer to www.plagiarism.org work.
+For further information and examples please see the Catalog, Student Guide, or refer to www.plagiarism.org

+Artificial Intelligence (AI) Resource Policy: If the student submits work obtained by using AI or is suspected of utilizing AI, it will be considered plagiarism and receive a grade of zero for the work.
 This course policy will be provided as feedback for said coursework, letting the student know that AI is suspected, or plagiarism has occurred.
 It is the student's responsibility to follow up with the instructor within 3 days of the posted grade if work has been incorrectly flagged for AI use.
 The student can discuss the coursework in question with the instructor by virtual appointment to earn credit.
 In these cases, the student will need to verbally provide mastery of concepts related to the work in question.
 Any further attempts at using artificial intelligence as one's own work will continue to earn zeroes for those attempts or may result in a course drop with an F by the instructor.
 The incidents will also be detailed to the Dean of Students for disciplinary actions.